tobek/laminae/00-iv-cosmography.md

 Petitioners choose their laminae in the same manner that an object chooses whether to float or sink in water: their nature determines their direction.
 The notions of merit, punishment, or reward---common to many conceptions of afterworlds, the veracity of which this visitor cannot confirm---are absent in this understanding.
 The log may not wish to float upon the surface, but there is neither surprise nor blame in finding that it does.
 Most petitioners see themselves suited to their new homelands, far better suited than they were to wherever they left, and every lamina's nature lends itself to the execution of the consequences of its facets.

 And so the laminae are populated, but this is just the start.
 Each lamina is a wholly self-contained world, with landscape and seasons, ecosystems and cultures, history and purpose.
 Yet each lamina is also intrinsically linked to the rest of the multiverse: as rainwater rises from the oceans and cold air blows from the east, conceptual and material forces emanate from the laminae in manifold expressions.
-You have surely encountered individuals possessed of total conviction in a particular logic of being: those who see all social interactions through a lens such as social status or physical dominance, or those who find are entirely driven by an essential motivation such as the desire for communal belonging or creative production.
+You have surely encountered individuals possessed of total conviction in a particular logic of being: those who see all social interactions through a lens such as social status or physical dominance, or those who find are entirely driven by an essential motivation such as the desire for communal belonging, creative production, or exhaustive categorization of their environment.
 The farmer with the perfect knack for predicting rain, the orator with the gilded tongue, the blind girl with perfect vision, the dance troupe with inhuman coordination---in their own ways they all channel laminal currents without (and occasionally with) their knowledge.

 These currents can swell into great movements.
 As on laminae civilizations rise and fall and transform, each carrying out the essential nature of their lamina in varying ways, great arcs of culture across mortal worlds ebb and flow, resulting in dark ages and revivals, stagnation and revolution.